 BEFORE YOUR BUY CBG: WE WANT TO SHARE AN OVERVIEW OF CANNABIGEROL

-We are thrilled to release our Cannaflower Strain, White CBG.
-Before you buy CBG and experience the strain that is booming into the hemp flower industry, it’s essential that you and your friends find out some remarkable aspects of this cannabis genome.
+Before you buy CBG and experience the strain that is booming in the hemp flower industry, it’s essential that you and your friends find out some remarkable aspects of this cannabis genome.

 CBG IS THE SOURCE OF IT ALL

 So as one places an order for Cannaflower White CBG, they may be wondering about the aspects of CBG.
 We would love to share what we have learned about CBG and why we feel so proud to offer it to our customers.

 Some of the earliest known evidence of the cannabis plant exists as a pollen fossil from 19.6 million years ago.
 Depending upon culture as well as favorable climate, the uses for this plant have been vast and enduring.
 We would love to dive into the history of the hemp industry here; however, CBG takes us to look more at the science within this magnificent flora.